My Quiet Kitchen

 Ingredients

-• Black pepper
+• salt and pepper

-• Fresh chives or parsley
+• fresh chives or parsley

-• Shredded vegan cheese
+• vegan parm

-• Crumbled almond queso fresco
+• crumbled almond queso fresco or homemade vegan feta

 How To Cook Potatoes for Mashing